Bramwell Station Cape York

 Bramwell Station’s History

-Rough dirt road conditions have been foremost the reason the far northern Cape has been regarded as isolated and remote, but since 2002, road construction works have vastly improved conditions and modern 4wd vehicles travel the main route up the Cape, the Peninsula Development Road and then the Bamaga Road with comparative ease – and then they can chose the OTL, Frenchman’s and other 4wd skill and adventuring track favourites.
+Rough dirt road conditions are the reason far northern Cape York has been regarded as isolated and remote.
+However, since 2002 road construction works have vastly improved access and modern 4WD vehicles travel the main route up to the Cape, via the Peninsula Developmental Road and then the Bamaga Road with comparative ease.
+More adventurous travellers can choose the OTL, Frenchman’s and other 4WD tracks to test their skills.

-Bramwell was first taken up in the early 1930s as a pastoral lease by Frank Monighan, and then passed onto Rod Heinemann of the Coen area, who jointly held it with Rosie and Jack Kennedy during their lifetimes and then kept operational by Rod’s wife Theresa until 2002, when it was taken up and operated by the family partnership of Vince Bowyer and Wendy Kozicka, already familiar figures in the Cape district, having grown up with their families on cattle properties in central and lower Cape York.
+Bramwell was first taken up in the early 1930s as a pastoral lease by Frank Monighan, and then passed on to Rod Heinemann who hailed from the Coen area.
+He jointly held it with Rosie and Jack Kennedy during their lifetimes, after which it was kept operational by Rod’s wife Theresa until 2002.
+The lease was then purchased by the family partnership of Vince Bowyer and Wendy Kozicka who were already familiar figures in the Cape district, having grown up on cattle properties in central and lower Cape York.

-The Heinemann family – some of whom are buried at the homestead’s graveyard site, took the tourism initiative in partnership with APT Touring in the 1980s, with a welcome to visitors to the Bramwell Station homestead for the first time – though in those days it was just a few adventurous cars, and APT 4wd buses, per season.
-In the early days, Cape York stations including Bramwell, only had the cattle industry to rely on, and used to send their cattle south with droving teams, and Rod was one of the regular drovers with a team, mostly to the Mareeba yards, but poor seasons and the cattle price slump in the 1970s and 1980s made it difficult to make ends meet for the remote area properties, which continued to struggle economically, not helped by bad roads and long distances and high costs for freight, through the 1990s.
+The Heinemann family – some of whom are buried at the homestead’s graveyard site, established a tourism initiative on the property with APT Touring in the 1980s.
+They welcomed visitors to the Bramwell Station homestead for the first time – though in those days it was just a few adventurous cars and APT 4WD buses per season.
+In the early days, Cape York stations including Bramwell only had the cattle industry to rely on and would send their cattle south with droving teams.
+Rod was one of the regular drovers who moved mobs of cattle to the Mareeba sale yards.
+Poor seasons and the cattle price slump in the 1970s and 1980s made it difficult to make ends meet for the remote area properties which continued to struggle economically, not helped by long distances and high costs for freight, through the 1990s.

 The Junction Roadhouse

-Just a few kilometres off the main Bamaga Road is the main homestead, and the home of Bramwell’s Tourist Park, the business first opened for trade by Rod’s wife, Mrs Theresa Heinemann.
-The original Bar, where Mrs Heinemann used to serve drinks and was known for her excellent station cooking skills, now houses a pictorial museum of many of the old people who called Bramwell home.
+Just a few kilometres off the Bamaga Road is the main homestead and the Bramwell Tourist Park.
+The business was first opened for trade by Rod’s wife, Mrs Theresa Heinemann.
+The original bar where Mrs Heinemann used to serve drinks now houses a pictorial museum of many old people who called Bramwell home.

-Today, the Tourist Park has now been taken on by Mr Ken Godfrey, a long-term associate, almost 20 years, of Bramwell and its tourism industry, and Ken has introduced live entertainment in a very Bramwell style, as well serves up a very popular fresh food buffet in the Tourist Park’s open air and spacious Bar area.
-Once again, the internet is beamed in by satellite dish so that all visitors can access their phones.
+Today, the Tourist Park has been taken on by Mr Ken Godfrey, a long-term associate of Bramwell and the tourism industry in general.
+Ken has introduced live entertainment in a very Bramwell style and serves up a very popular fresh food buffet in the Tourist Park’s open-air and spacious bar area.
+Once again, the internet is beamed in by satellite dish so that all visitors can access their phones and media.

 Bramwell Station Cattle